Deep-Sea Reading: Our Favorite Picture Books about the Ocean

 - Seashore (One Small Square), by Donald Silver—a detailed examination of the different kinds of life found along the beach.

 - Secrets of the Sea, by Kate Baker—a beautiful collection of ocean animals, from fish to starfish and plankton.
-This book is set up somewhat like an encyclopedia.
+This book is set up somewhat like an encyclopedia, with oversize page and fabulous illustrations.

-- Octopuses!: Wild and Wonderful, by Laurence Pringle—a really in depth exploration of these amazing mollusks.
+- Octopuses!: Strange and Wonderful, by Laurence Pringle—a really in depth exploration of these amazing mollusks.

 - Whales: An Illustrated Celebration, by Oseid Kelsey—a detailed description of whales, their classifications, and their lives.